Why we are engaging with Maryhill Housing Association Ltd (Maryhill)

-We are engaging with Maryhill about its service performance.
+We are engaging with Maryhill about tenant and resident safety and its development plans.

-Maryhill is engaged in contractual action relating to render failure on some of its homes.
-Maryhill has put in place a number of temporary measures and is developing a plan to deliver a long-term solution to the matter.
+Maryhill is engaged in contractual action regarding render failure on some of its homes.
+We have been engaging with Maryhill about the immediate and long term steps it is taking to address this issue.
+It has put in place a suite of control measures to address the risk to residents and it continues to seek a long term solution to address the problem.

 What Maryhill must do